 Engineered: The advantage of engineered hardwood is that it can be installed in places prone to dampness – a bathroom, basement or a gourmet kitchen where tasty foods are often boiling, simmering or roasting in the oven.

 Engineered hardwood floors are manufactured to mimic any style, color, texture or trend.
 Engineered hardwood flooring is very durable and is often a less expensive option.

-And here is the 2022 hottest trend in engineered hardwood - A waterproof core!
+And here is the 2023 hottest trend in engineered hardwood - A waterproof core!
 Instead of using an all-plywood base, some manufacturers are now fusing the hardwood top layer to a waterproof stone plastic composite (SPC) core for greater resistance to moisture.
-Johnson Hardwood is a leader in this technology when it comes to wood.
-Many manufacturers have been making SPC vinyl flooring for several years.
+Johnson Hardwood is a leader in this technology

 Treatments: Smoked.
 Fumed.
 Torched.
 Voilà!

 These adjectives hardly sound like they describe something that looks fabulous.
 If that’s what you think, you’ll be surprised as you browse wood planks that have been manufactured using these treatments.